BestTimesToVisit.com Logo

 Witness the Bustling Fish Market at Dawn

-Step inside the magnificent St. Mary's Church, a testament to Negombo's rich Catholic heritage.
-Admire the intricate frescoes and stained-glass windows that tell biblical stories, and find a moment of quiet contemplation amidst the grandeur.
-Visit during a weekday morning to avoid crowds.
+Step into the grandeur of St. Mary's Church, a magnificent Roman Catholic cathedral that stands as a striking example of Gothic architecture in Sri Lanka.
+Admire the intricate frescoes and stained-glass windows that tell biblical stories, offering a moment of quiet contemplation.
+Visit during a weekday morning to avoid crowds and appreciate the artistry in peace.

 See all 8 things to do →